Mentha suaveolens

 Mentha suaveolens, the apple mint, pineapple mint, woolly mint or round-leafed mint (synonyms M. rotundifolia, Mentha macrostachya, Mentha insularis), is a member of the mint family Lamiaceae.
 It is native to southern and western Europe including the Mediterranean region.
 It is a herbaceous, upright perennial plant that is most commonly grown as a culinary herb or for ground cover.

 Description

 Apple mint typically grows to a height of from 40 to 100 cm tall and spreads by stolons to form clonal colonies.
 The foliage is light green, with the opposite, wrinkled, sessile leaves being oblong to nearly ovate, 3 to 5 cm long and 2 to 4 cm broad.
 They are somewhat hairy on top and downy underneath with serrated edges.
 The flowers develop in terminal spikes 4 to 9 cm long and consisting of a number of whorls of white or pinkish flowers.
 Apple mint flowers in mid to late summer.
 The plant is aromatic with a fruity, minty flavour.

+Taxonomy

+Hybrids

+Mentha suaveolens hybridizes with other Mentha species.
+Hybrids include: